benoitbryon/django-confit/README.rst

 Notice that this behaviour is a wanted feature.
 As `django-confit` author, I think **libraries should always provide a schema for the settings they use**.
 I do not pretend `django-confit` should be THE answer.
-I just think that, if schemas were widely adopted by the Django community, configuration would be easier to manage.
+I just bet that, if schemas were widely adopted by the Django community, configuration would be easier to manage.